aws-samples/aws-database-acceleration-toolkit/README.md

 terraform destroy -var-file terraform.tfvars
 ```

-## Cost Assocaited
+## Cost Associated

-A: No, DAT is an open-source solution and is completely free to use.
+DAT is an open-source solution and is completely free to use.
 However, you will be responsible for any AWS costs associated with running your Aurora clusters and other AWS services.

 ## Support

-A: DAT is supported by Solution Architects of AWS on best effort basis.
-However, users are encourged to ask questions, open issues, contribute and provide feedback on DAT.
+DAT is supported by Solution Architects of AWS on best effort basis.
+However, users are encouraged to ask questions, open issues, contribute and provide feedback on DAT.

 ## Next Steps